chesterxxx58/AutoBotTelegram/README.md

 # AutoBotTelegram
-a program that will be responsible to people for you (neural network)
+A program that will be responsible to people for you (neural network) This program will gain access to your account and will respond to all people using a neural network.
+It will work while it is active.